Want the perfect workout program?

 In terms of aesthetics, when all three triceps heads are well-developed, they form a distinct horseshoe shape.
 This symbolizes a well-developed tricep.

-When you’re first starting out in weightlifting, it doesn’t seem as important to emphasize the different heads, and this might be true in some aspects.
-When your arms are undeveloped, you’ll notice growth no matter what.
-But as you start to become more advanced, you’ll notice that one head might be more developed than another or that your triceps development has stagnated.
-This is when you’ll need to start honing in on specific tricep heads.
+But, as you start to become more advanced, you’ll notice that one head might be more developed than another or that your triceps development has stagnated.
+This is when you’ll need to start honing in on how exercises can better activate specific heads of the triceps.

-In order to have fully developed triceps, you must do exercises that target each head appropriately.
-While most exercises will work all three heads, there are exercises that can emphasize the involvement of a specific head based on the movement or training variable.
-This will allow you to improve a tricep head that is lagging or simply hit each one more thoroughly.
+In order to have fully developed, well-defined, strong triceps muscles, you must do various exercises to target each head appropriately.
+While most exercises will work all three heads, there are exercises that can emphasize the involvement of a specific head based on the movement or training variable (i.e. grip position or arm position).
+This will allow you to enhance a tricep head that is lagging or simply hit each one more thoroughly.

 Since this article is about the medial head (we've done other articles on the long head and lateral head), we will now place our attention on the medial head.

 The medial head is small but mighty; it stabilizes your elbow and aids in filling out your upper arm so that it will look proportionate.
-It can not be entirely separated from the other heads, so you’ll need to emphasize its involvement with the correct exercises.
+It can not be entirely separated from the other heads, so you’ll need to emphasize its involvement with the correct medial head triceps exercises.

-The medial head doesn’t seem as important as the lateral head and the long head when it comes to aesthetics and hypertrophy.
-The long head and lateral head make up most of the triceps and have much greater grow potential.
+The triceps' medial head may not seem as important as the lateral head and the long head when it comes to aesthetics and hypertrophy (building muscle mass).
+After all, the long head and lateral head make up most of the triceps and have much greater grow potential.

 Nonetheless, the role of the medial head is important.
 Not only does it enable more precise movements, but it also acts as a bridge between the two heads.
 A stronger medial head will lead to a stronger lateral and long head, or stronger triceps in general, which means more growth.

-Unlike the lateral head and long head, which can really be honed in on well, the medial head is usually emphasized alongside another one of the tricep heads...i.e., the emphasis will be 'Long Head & Medial Head' or 'Lateral Head & Medial Head'.
+Be that as it may, it should be noted that the medial head is arguably the hardest of the three triceps heads to emphasize.
+Unlike the lateral head and long head, which can be easier to "isolate", the medial head is typically activated alongside another one of the tricep heads...i.e., the emphasis of certain tricep exercises will be 'Long Head & Medial Head' or 'Lateral Head & Medial Head'.

-In any case, you can still alter tricep exercises to place even more emphasis on the medial head, and here’s how you can do that...
+In any case, you can still alter tricep exercises to place the most possible emphasis on the medial head, and here’s how you can do that...

 There are two main techniques to target the medial head of the tricep:

-The exercises below and the recommended rep ranges are based on the above points, which is why we can label them as The Best Medial Head Tricep Exercises.
+The medial tricep exercises in this article, and the recommended rep ranges, are based on the above points, which is why we can label them as The Best Medial Head Tricep Exercises.

-These are the 10 best tricep exercises to strengthen the medial head and aid in the overall strength and size of your triceps.
+These are the 10 best tricep medial head exercises to strengthen the medial head and aid in the overall strength and size of your triceps.

-This exercise emphasizes the medial head of the tricep because it keeps your elbows at your sides and uses an underhand grip.
+The cable machine triceps pressdown is one of the most common exercises you'll see people do for an arm workout.
+This variation of the tricep pressdown (aka triceps pushdown) emphasizes the medial head of triceps because it keeps your elbows at your sides and uses an underhand grip.
 Furthermore, most people find the underhand grip places less stress on the elbows.

 Here’s how to perform the reverse grip cable pushdown: